 DTS POLICY 4000-0001

-This policy provides the foundation for the State of Utah, Department of Technology Services enterprise application and database deployment process.
+This policy provides the foundation for the State of Utah Division of Technology Services enterprise application and database deployment process.

 The Enterprise Application and Database Deployment Policy will develop and establish essential and proper controls to ensure a clear separation of duties between developing and deploying applications and databases to minimize security risk; to meet due diligence requirements pursuant to applicable state and federal regulations; to enforce contractual obligations; and to protect the State’s electronic information and information technology assets.